-LeapRate Exclusive… LeapRate has learned via regulatory filings that global investment bank Morgan Stanley (NYSE:MS) has increased its stake in retail Forex and CFD broker Plus500 Ltd (LON:PLUS) to 7.82%, up from 6.5% in mid February and 2.4% as at the end of last year.
+LeapRate Exclusive… LeapRate has learned via regulatory filings that global investment bank Morgan Stanley (NYSE:MS) has increased its stake in CFD broker Plus500 Ltd (LON:PLUS) to 7.82%, up from 6.5% in mid February and 2.4% as at the end of last year.

 Plus500 shares, and those of other leading UK online brokers including IG Group Holdings plc (LON:IGG) and CMC Markets Plc (LON:CMCX), were hit hard late last year following new proposed rules unveiled by UK regulator the FCA, limiting leverage in Forex and CFD trading.